psoerensen/qgg/cran-comments.md

 ## Submission
 This is a new submission:

+* Revised gmap function including an svd based BLR analysis
+* Added function magma for Bayesian MAGMA analysis
+* Added function pops for Bayesian PoPS analysis

+## Submission
+This is a new submission:

 * Fixed issue with depencies on C11 has been removed
 * Major revision of documentation
 * Fixed notes related to unused arguments